sindresorhus/sindresorhus.github.com/source/content/apps/favorites-widget.md

 Sure.
 I'm happy to consider requests.
 [Send it here.](https://sindresorhus.com/feedback?product=Favorites%20Widget&referrer=Website-FAQ)

+#### Can you make the widget background transparent

+This is not possible.

 #### When using the “Run Shortcut” action, why does tapping the widget first open the main app and then the Shortcuts app?

 This is because of iOS limitations.
 A widget can only open its own app when a user taps it.
 And the only way to run a shortcut is to open the Shortcuts app using a special URL.
 So when you tap the widget, the widget opens the main app, and the main app then opens the Shortcuts app.
 It's not a very good user experience, but only Apple can fix this.